-The value per CHE is different between the economic impact analysis and the investment analysis.
+- 45 The value per CHE is different between the economic impact analysis and the investment analysis.
 The economic impact analysis uses the region as its background and, therefore, uses regional earnings to calculate value per CHE, while the investment analysis uses the state as its backdrop and, therefore, uses state earnings.
-The methodology outlined in this appendix will use regional earnings; however, the same methodology is followed for the investment analysis when state earnings are used.

-Economic theory holds that workers that acquire education credentials send a signal to employers about their ability level.
+The methodology outlined in this appendix will use regional earnings; however, the same methodology is followed for the investment analysis when state earnings are used. - 46 Economic theory holds that workers that acquire education credentials send a signal to employers about their ability level.
 This phenomenon is commonly known as the sheepskin effect or signaling effect.
-The ceremonial boosts applied to the achievement of degrees in the Lightcast impact model are derived from Jaeger and Page (1996).
+The ceremonial boosts applied to the achievement of degrees in the Emsi impact model are derived from Jaeger and Page (1996).

-Next, we map the CHE production of the FY 2021-22 student population to the education ladder.
-Table 1.2 provides information on the CHE production of students attending MHCC, broken out by educational achievement.
-In total, students completed 210,077 CHEs during the analysis year, excluding personal enrichment students.
+students attending MHCC, broken out by educational achievement.
+In total, students completed 253,519 CHEs during the analysis year, excluding personal enrichment students.
 We map each of these CHEs to the education ladder depending on the students' education level and the average number of CHEs they completed during the year.
 For example, bachelor's degree graduates are allocated to the stage between the associate degree and the bachelor's degree, and the average number of CHEs they completed informs the shape of the distribution curve used to spread out their total CHE production within that stage of the progression.

-The sum product of the CHEs earned at each step within the education ladder and their corresponding value yields the students' aggregate annual increase in income $(\Delta E)$ , as shown in the following equation:
+The sum product of the CHEs earned at each step within the education ladder and their corresponding value yields the students' aggregate annual increase in income (ΔE), as shown in the following equation:

-$$\Delta E = \sum{i=1}^{n} e_i h_i \text{ where } i \in 1, 2, ... n$$ and n is the number of steps in the education ladder, e is the marginal earnings gain at step i, and h, is the number of CHEs completed at step i.
+$$\Delta E = \sum{i=1}^{n} e_i h_i$$ where $i \in 1, 2, ... n$ and n is the number of steps in the education ladder, e_i is the marginal earnings gain at step i, and h_i is the number of CHEs completed at step i.

-Table A6.1 displays the result for the students' aggregate annual increase in income ( $\Delta E$ ), a total of \$18.3 million.
-By dividing this value by the students' total production of 210,077 CHEs during the analysis year, we derive an overall value of \$87 per CHE.
+Table A6.1 displays the result for the students' aggregate annual increase in income (ΔE), a total of \$22.9 million.
+By dividing this value by the students' total production of 253,519 CHEs during the analysis year, we derive an overall value of \$90 per CHE.